LFL-Lab/SQuADDS/docs/source/developer/2026-04-17-drivenmodal-hfss-worklog.md

 - `scikit-rf` is currently wired as a core dependency because the coupled-system post-processing helpers now depend on it.
 Another agent can revisit that split later, but should do so deliberately rather than implicitly.
 - Whether dense capacitance-vs-frequency data should be stored as JSON, parquet, or a more compact artifact format remains open until dataset serialization is implemented.
+- The tutorials currently store dense capacitance-vs-frequency data as parquet and raw complex HFSS tables as pickle because the latter remain the most convenient portable checkpoint format for complex-valued pandas frames.
+Another agent can revisit that once the Hugging Face artifact contract is finalized.
 - Whether the eventual sweep progress tracker should live only inside driven-modal artifact manifests or also surface a generic reusable sweep runtime helper should be decided in the artifacts slice.
 Current preference is a reusable helper.
 - `calculate_g_from_chi(...)` intentionally returns a positive coupling magnitude using `abs(chi / denominator)` because the project is currently using `chi = f_e - f_r`, while the transmon `alpha` remains negative.
 Another agent should not flip this back without revisiting the sign convention across the whole workflow.
+- The coupled tutorial currently uses the existing SQuADDS qubit-capacitance + bare-Lj narrative to derive `f_q`, `alpha`, and the state-dependent junction inductances, while the resonator quantities come from driven-modal HFSS.
+That is intentional for this first executable tutorial pass.

 ## Next safe restart point